If you’re looking to visit Singapore for the first time, you could be overwhelmed by the number of areas and places in Singapore.

 While Singapore isn’t a big country, it’s peppered with plenty of touristic hubs filled with amazing attractions and hotels.

 To help you with your decision, we’ve highlighted the six best places in Singapore for first-timers.

-And within these areas, we’ll show you the best attractions and hotels.
+Within these areas, we’ll uncover the best attractions and hotels.

-Read on to see the best places in Singapore suitable for your next trip.
+Then, you can figure out where to stay in Singapore for your next trip.